-Crediton Town Council receives enquiries from the media, constituents and wider members of the public every year.
+Crediton Town Council (CTC) receives enquiries from the media, constituents, and wider members of the public every year.

-The purpose of this protocol is to clarify the roles and responsibilities of the Clerk, Mayor, all employees and all Councillors and to provide guidance on how to handle media interest.
+The purpose of this protocol is to clarify the roles and responsibilities of the Town Clerk, Mayor, all employees, and all members and to provide guidance on how to handle media interest.

-The aim of the protocol is to ensure that the Council is seen to communicate in a professional and objective manner.
-In all cases, the Council's outside communications should be:
+The aim of the protocol is to ensure that CTC is seen to communicate in a professional and objective manner.
+In all cases, CTC's outside communications should be:

 - Open and honest

 - Proactive

-- Responsive and timely
+- Responsive and timely.

-This protocol acts as a reference tool for any employee or Councillor who engages with the media or communicates with members of the public.
-It also includes guidance on personal use of social media where it could be deemed to have a negative impact on the Council's reputation.
+This protocol acts as a reference tool for any employee or councillor who engages with the media or communicates with members of the public.
+It also includes guidance on personal use of social media where it could be deemed to have a negative impact on CTC's reputation.

-This protocol applies to all Town Council employees and Councillors.
+This protocol applies to all CTC employees and members.